30s and 40s fashion revived for today with a touch of Movie Star magic!July 25, 2019

 1930s fashion is really an homage to Edwardian style, with its mid calf hemlines and the fit-and-flare silhouettes of classic day dresses.

-Chevron weaves on skirts and jackets, polka dots on gloves and bow ties and stripes on blouses – all 30s and 40s fashion touches to add colour, interest and personality to the day dresses, ready to wear suits and pant-and-blouse combos that took the 1930s fashion maven from wall street to department store and everywhere in between.
+Chevron weaves on skirts and jackets, polka dots on gloves and bow ties and stripes on blouses – all thirties and forties fashion touches to add colour, interest and personality to the day dresses, ready to wear suits and pant-and-blouse combos that took the 1930s fashion maven from wall street to department store and everywhere in between.

 30s and 40s fashion the Movie star way is epitomized by wide legged trousers in tweed, plaids and wool, finished with a classic beret in a jewel tone.
 Perfect 1930s fashion for the working woman rushing from her wall street job to her department store shopping on the way home.

-And no 30s and 40s fashion roundup would be complete without the high necks and lean skirt suits that women wear to combine modesty with stylish chic.
+And no thirties and forties fashion roundup would be complete without the high necks and lean skirt suits that women wear to combine modesty with stylish chic.
 The Edwardian trends of high necks, puff sleeves and fitted, buttoned-up suits worn with mid calf length narrow skirts and structured shoulders, all emphasized purposeful fashion and a sense of occasion, finished with a hint of heritage magic.

 1930s Fashion Influences